ppy/osu-wiki/news/2023/2023-10-23-beatmap-spotlights-season-10-autumn-2023.md

 *primarily suggested by [[Zeth]](https://osu.ppy.sh/users/9912966)*\
 *described by [meiqth](https://osu.ppy.sh/users/12565402)*

 This season, our players decided to nominate BlackBN's simple mapping of *Camellia feat.
-Nanahira - POLKAMANIA* [BLACK'S MUZUKASHII] as their favorite.
+Nanahira - POLKAMANIA* as their favorite.

 When the harder difficulties on this set prove too difficult with their interpretation of the song's complex rhythm, this Muzukashii provides a light at the end of the tunnel by keeping all the song has to offer at a manageable difficulty for our learning players.
 Finding a solid balance between uncommon rhythm and the players' intuition, this map follows the song's offbeat and varying rhythms in a sense that'll give a fun and unique playing experience to an inexperienced player!